 Chapter 1.
 “Introduction: from the discovery of the CFTR gene in 1989 through to 2014”. by Kris de Boeck.

-To read about a particular subject consult the ‘Topics’ section.
+Consult the “TOPICS” section to read about a particular subject

-The words “above” and “below” after a particular reference indicate the particular reference is present either earlier or later in the main text and it can be identified there by its date.
-Some of the images that appear in the main text have not been transferred to the Topics section.
+The words “above” and “below” after a particular reference indicate the reference or fact is present either earlier or later in the main text; it can be identified there by its date.

-The “Site Search” facility allows one to search the whole text for a particular word.
+Use the “SITE SEARCH” facility to search the whole text for a particular word.

-When searching for a particular subject it also helpful to look in the appropriate Topic.
+When searching for a particular subject it recommended to look in the appropriate Topic section in which subjects are listed in a detailed index.

-Precisely which of many other important publications deserve a “megapaper” rating is a purely personal opinion of a non-scientist clinician treating hundreds of people with CF and frequently learning from experience and colleagues whilst doing the job.
+Precisely which of many other important publications deserve a “megapaper” rating is a purely personal opinion of a non-scientist clinician, Jim Littlewood, treating hundreds of people with CF and frequently learning from experience and from colleagues whilst doing the job.
 Some of these articles definitely influenced our treatment of people with CF and others advanced the general understanding of the condition.

-Any suggestions of papers that deserve designation as megapapers would be most welcome.
+Any suggestions of papers that deserve designation as megapapers would be most most welcome.

 Very many thanks to the numerous colleagues in so many disciplines and many countries who have contributed to our knowledge of CF – not least the patients and their families.
 These people are too numerous to mention by name.
 Much of our experience in Leeds has been gained during treatment of hundreds of children and adults with CF – treatment which has been continually changing and improving; the experience gained forms the basis of the “The Leeds Method of Management” which by 2008 had reached the 7th edition; much of the information is now available on this website.